CLCStriders/striders/_posts/2016-05-07-paul-northup-vlm-2016-race-day.md

 guid: http://www.clcstriders-runningclub.co.uk/?p=2168
 permalink: /2016/05/paul-northup-vlm-2016-race-day/
 categories:
-  - Uncategorised

 ---
-CLC Striders&#8217; official club place ballot winner, Paul Northup, shares his race day thoughts.<!--more-->
+CLC Striders' official club place ballot winner, Paul Northup, shares his race day thoughts.<!--more-->

 My race day turned out to be two days long in the end!
 I was so hyped and full of gels and lucozade sport (both of which I’m not that used to) after the marathon that I didn’t sleep a wink on the night after the marathon and was still buzzing the whole day after.